 It’s no secret I love to make shirts with my Cricut.
 I especially love to make funny baby onesies and maternity shirts!
-The dilemma I encounter with the maternity shirts is that the shirt obviously stretches over a belly (and even the girls!)…normal heat transfer vinyl does not.
-This is where the new Cricut SportFlex Iron On™ is is a match made in stretchy heaven!
+The dilemma I encounter with maternity shirts is that the shirt obviously stretches over a belly (and even the girls!)…normal heat transfer vinyl does not.
+This is where the new Cricut SportFlex Iron On™ is a match made in stretchy heaven!

 Here is a shirt I made for myself when I was pregnant with Spangenbaby.
 (Please don’t mind the awkward belly selfie) Do you see the poor iron on hanging on for dear life as the shirt stretches across my belly?
-I know, I feel sad for it too!
+I know, I feel sad about it too!

 This post may contain Amazon Associate and other affiliate links.